ansible-collections/community.aws/docs/community.aws.stepfunctions_state_machine_module.rst

 Synopsis
 --------
-- Start or stop execution of a state machine in AWS Step Functions.
+- Create, update and delete state machines in AWS Step Functions.
+- Calling the module in ``state=present`` for an existing AWS Step Functions state machine will attempt to update the state machine definition, IAM Role, or tags with the provided data.
+- Prior to release 5.0.0 this module was called ``community.aws.aws_step_functions_state_machine``.
+The usage did not change.